The Illusion of Stewardship

 Bankruptcies, Budgets, and Sherman’s $42.8M Trap

-In the theater of municipal politics, the most effective way to obscure a failing ledger is to direct the public’s attention elsewhere.
-For the past several weeks, the administration of First Selectman Don Lowe has engaged in a remarkable display of civic misdirection, mobilizing state police, contacting federal agencies, and issuing alarming emails to parents regarding a local journalist’s legally registered drone flight.
+In municipal politics, the easiest way to hide a failing ledger is to point the public’s attention somewhere else.
+For the past several weeks, the administration of First Selectman Don Lowe has engaged in a staggering display of misdirection—mobilizing state police, contacting federal agencies, and sending alarming emails to parents regarding a local journalist’s legally registered drone flight.

-The sudden hysteria emanating from Town Hall begs a fundamental question: Why the disproportionate administrative response to a camera in the sky?
-The answer, as it often does, resides in the town's ledgers.
+The sudden panic radiating from Town Hall prompts a basic question: Why the disproportionate response to a camera in the sky?
+The answer, predictably, is in the math.

 Personal Insolvency and Administrative Inflation

-For years, First Selectman Don Lowe has meticulously cultivated the persona of a fiscal pragmatist—a steward of the public purse who valiantly holds the line on Sherman’s taxes.
+For years, First Selectman Don Lowe has sold himself as a fiscal pragmatist—a steward of the public purse who holds the line on Sherman’s taxes.
 Yet, an examination of public records, historical budgets, and board minutes reveals a vastly different reality.
-It is a portrait of profound institutional neglect, masking what amounts to a massive, quiet transfer of municipal wealth.
+It is a portrait of profound institutional neglect that masks a quiet, massive transfer of municipal wealth.

 Mr. Lowe has occupied various levers of Sherman’s government since 2000.
-However, his personal financial baseline stands in stark contrast to his public branding.
-Public records confirm that in 2017—a mere year before he was elected to oversee the town’s multi-million-dollar budget—Mr. Lowe filed for personal bankruptcy.
+But his personal financial baseline contradicts his public branding.
+Public records confirm that in 2017, just one year before he was elected to oversee the town’s multi-million-dollar budget, Mr. Lowe filed for personal bankruptcy.

 First Selectman's Salary Year over Year